mrhaasguy/sermon-manager-for-wordpress/readme.txt

 = 1.2 =
 * Shortcode completely updated with [documentation](http://www.wpforchurch.com/882/sermon-shortcode/)
+* Drop down sorting by sermon series and preacher added to the archive page

 = 1.1.4 =
 * Now you can add images to sermon series and preachers!